-I’ve been in this industry for a long time.
+I'm a veteran of the digital product design industry.
 In the early days, we were all exploring this new medium to see what we could do with it and how far we could push its boundaries.
 There was a lot of focus on creativity but not much on usability.
 Now we know what works and have settled on familiar patterns, and we focus on inclusivity.
 The trickier part is infusing our digital products with personality.

 My career in London started at a small web design agency called Clockwork Web.
 It was 1997; the Spice Girls dominated popular culture, and Tony Blair was elected Prime Minister.
 We were based in a squalid office with no windows on Newman Street, just off Oxford Street.
 It wasn't glamorous but it was thrilling – being paid to do something that was experimental and ahead of the curve.
 We were a bunch of enthusiasts trying out this new “web design” thing, and somehow managing to make a living.